Skip to content

 What this tool does

 This tool projects the savings from a time-bound spending reset.
-Enter current monthly discretionary spending, the reduced target during the reset, the number of months the reset runs, and an assumed investment return for comparison.
-The calculator shows total direct savings, monthly reduction, reduction percentage, and what the saved amount grows to if invested at the assumed return.
-The output assumes spending stays at the reset level for the chosen duration; real-world adherence varies.
+Enter your current monthly discretionary spending, the reduced target during the reset, how many months the reset runs, and an assumed investment return for comparison.
+The calculator shows total direct savings, monthly reduction amount, reduction as a percentage of current spending, and what the saved amount could grow to if invested at your assumed return rate.
+The result illustrates the accumulation effect of redirecting spending over a fixed period.
+The output assumes your spending stays at the reset level throughout the chosen duration and doesn't account for real-world variations in adherence, income changes, or market volatility.
+This is for educational illustration only.

 Enter Values